ewired/gjs-guide/docs/extensions/development/debugging.md

 process or the ability to import JavaScript modules used by extensions.
 :::

-Similar to Node.js, GJS also has a REPL shell (Read-Evalute-Print-Loop) that can be used to test simple pieces of code:
+Similar to Node.js, GJS also has a REPL shell (Read-Evaluate-Print-Loop) that can be used to test simple pieces of code:

 ```sh